 The very firstlings of my heart shall be

-The firstlings of my hand.
+The firstlings of my hand.”

-Elizabeth forgives her husband of his adultery and John, after making many mistakes, takes right decision and confesses his sin.
-This good moral decision brings him back to his goodness.
-Therefore, when Reverend Hale asks Elizabeth to convince her husband not to give up his life, she makes aside by saying that she cannot do this when he finally realizes that he has his goodness.
+Elizabeth forgives her husband of his adultery, and John – after making many mistakes – makes the right decision and confesses his sin.
+This good moral decision restores his goodness.
+Therefore, when Reverend Hale asks Elizabeth to convince her husband not to give up his life, she makes an aside, saying that she cannot do this when he finally realizes that he has his goodness.

 Another example of aside occurs in Shakespeare’s Hamlet.
-In this play, after the death of King of Denmark, instead of prince Hamlet, king’s brother Claudius takes the charge of the throne.
-Moreover, Claudius marries king’s wife.
-In the first Act of this play, when Claudius talks to Hamlet by calling him his son and nephew, Hamlet in response makes an aside by saying, “A little more than kin, and less than kind.”
+In this play, after the death of the King of Denmark, the king’s brother Claudius takes the charge of the throne, rather than Prince Hamlet.
+Moreover, Claudius marries the king’s wife.
+In the first act of this play, when Claudius talks to Hamlet, by calling him his son and nephew, Hamlet makes an aside by saying:

-Yasha: (Aside.)
-Lyubov Andreyevna, could I have a word?
-I was wondering if Madame would be going back to Paris … the food’s uneatable, that old man wandering about muttering to himself …
+“Lyubov Andreyevna, could I have a word?
+I was wondering if Madame would be going back to Paris … the food’s uneatable, that old man wandering about muttering to himself …”

-In this example, Yasha makes an aside to express that he wants to go back to Paris with Mrs. Ranavesky as there are no standards living in her estate, and also he is not satisfied with the behavior of its residents.
+In this example, Yasha makes an aside to express that he wants to go back to Paris with Mrs. Ranavesky, as there are no standards living in her estate, and also he is not satisfied with the behavior of its residents.

-Aside gives special information to the audience about the plot and other actors onstage.
+Aside gives special information to the audience about the plot and other characters onstage.
 It is like a window into the thoughts of characters.
 Since aside is a comment about the characters without bringing into their knowledge, it gives better understanding to the audience about the essence of the matter.